The water supply industry in Malaysia is regulated by the Malaysian Federal Government. All licensed water operators, including PBAPP, have to comply with Federal laws, vis-à-vis the Water Services Industry Act 2006 (WSIA 2006 - Act 655) and the SPAN Act 2006 (Act 654). Federal Government is the aut

 Friday, 13 June 2025

-CUCKOO IPO - Oversuscribed or Undersubscrinbed?
+CUCKOO IPO - Oversuscribed or Undersubscribed?

 What it actually means is that the shares made available for application by Eligible Persons were UNDERSUBSCRIBED.